 Park homes today are set in some of the most attractive parts of the UK.
 They are fast becoming popular alternatives to buying a bungalow for retired or semi-retired people.

-Park homes are now one of the popular alternatives to buying a bungalow for retired or semi-retired people.

-Park homes are a long way from a conventional basic caravan holiday home.
-For instance the home has to apply to certain standards such as BS6332 and they also have a ten year Gold Shield warranty scheme operated by the National Caravan Council.
+Park homes are a long way from the conventional basic caravan holiday home e.g. certain standards such as BS6332 have to apply.
+They also have a ten year Gold Shield warranty scheme, operated by the National Caravan Council.
 This service is free on new park homes, thus giving the purchaser peace of mind should any structural work be needed.